 Other Taxes and Revenues: This category of taxes, fees, and other revenues is comprised of revenue sources ranging from the State's tax on insurance premiums (including captive insurance companies), the inheritance and estate tax, taxes levied on real estate transfers, taxes on property or revenues levied on telephone companies operating in Vermont, fines assessed by regulatory authorities and the judicial system, and other similar levies and revenue assessments.
 These tax levies and sources have historically mirrored changes in economic activity in Vermont, as adjusted for federal and State tax and fee changes.
 The January Forecast consensus for these revenue sources reflect historical collections patterns, the federal changes in the inheritance and estate tax as modified by the 2009 Vermont General Assembly, the continuing evolution of changes in State real estate markets and the associated changes in real estate capital gains realizations, and special factors and circumstances that have been identified in consultation with contacts in various State departments and agencies responsible for receipts collection and monitoring for these sources.
 The January Forecast fully reflects the allocation changes to affected tax sources as prescribed by Act 68.
 As has been the case since July 1, 1998, the January Forecast does not include any revenues from lottery profits or sales.
-The following table compares actual General Fund revenue collections for fiscal 2009 per the January Forecast.
+The following table compares actual General Fund revenue collections for fiscal 2007 through fiscal 2009, and the projected General Fund revenue collections for fiscal 2010 per the January Forecast.